 For example, the living legend Sebastian Thrun, who co-developed Google Street View, is Google Fellow.

-Level Variety
+Level variety

 While level systems provide structure, they also have flexibility.
 They can be even more adaptable as the higher up the ladder one goes.
 Having more control over the company allows employees to take a more personal approach.